If your struggling with BodyMind Articles issues, please take our survey to see the severity

 - be able to contain your thoughts, feelings and emotions

 - overcome overwhelming states of thoughts, feelings and emotions

-- become less upset by and reactive to unpleasant experiences
+- learn to tolerate unpleasant experiences

 - disable false self images, social masks and neurotic states of cover-up

 - become grounded to yourself and feel interconnected with others and the world

 - learn that life, your body and your mind are a continuum and not fixed